How to get from Milan to Barolo

 Alba and Asti are two main towns in Southern Piedmont, well connected to Turin with trains every hour.
 On these regional train there is no reservation and one can sit anywhere.

-Milan to Barolo by helicopter
+How to get from Milan to Barolo by helicopter

 Learn more on our helicopter tours page.

-Milan to Barolo on a luxury vacation
+Milan to Barolo: a vacation in northern Italy

 By doing so, a simple highway transfer turns into an unexpected cultural exchange on less explored routes.
+Take a look to our most popular programs and do not hesitate to get in touch for a customized itinerary.